Milestones vs. Tasks. Mastering Both

 4. Formulate tasks without commas.
 If a comma is necessary, assess whether you have hidden a second implicit task.
 Comma is a good mark of it.
 If you have another task hidden in your current one, extract it.

-5. Set deadlines for milestones.
+5. Set deadlines for project management milestones.

 6. Place the task in a clearly defined time, place, and context.
 If on Thursday morning from 10:00 to 12:00 we meet with a client, then there's no need to talk about preparing a report on project progress.
 Although, the preparation can be assigned to someone else in your company.
 On the other hand, if you are in the office currently and have allocated time, but the power is out, then excuse me, the context is lost.